 This function returns true if at least one person thinks it's beautiful.
 In this case, the scientific method 'polls' every 'person' in 'people' and asks if the painting is beautiful, and as soon as one says yes, then it returns true, otherwise it returns false at the end of the loop.
 In this case the definition of beauty is comprehensible provided that each 'person' in 'people' also produced a comprehensible implementation of the function is_beautiful.
 The scientific method a-priori has no preference for which definition we end up agreeing (or disagreeing) upon, it simply verifies that which can be verified comprehensibly.
 The scientific method's sole purpose is to convert comprehensible questions (or definitions) into knowledge.

 Let us return to our discussion on aversion.
 At the other end of the aversion spectrum, we find some readers (it would be overly optimistic to expect it from all readers, but hopefully some) that accept and understand that the proposed system induces what amounts to a checkmate position for informal (naive) worldview.
-Of those readers, most will then condition themselves to accept a re-adjustment of their worldview such that it becomes conductive to complete formalisation.
-This will be no easy task, because many concepts central to mainstream science and physics are not formalizable absent of importing what is sometimes referred to as physical baggage[9].
+Of those readers, most will then condition themselves to accept a re-adjustment of their worldview such that it becomes conductive to complete formalization.
 For these readers, their desire for formalization is greater than their attachment to an informal worldview, and they are willing to make the necessary sacrifices to work completely formally.
-Just like the beginnings of mainstream science quickly displaced (most of) the charlatans and purveyors of quackery physical or medical products, formal science via its definition of knowledge displaces the charlatans and purveyors of informal "intellectual products" who are reliant on ambiguities.
+Just like the beginnings of mainstream science quickly displaced (most of) the charlatans and purveyors of quackery physical or medical products, formal science via its definition of knowledge displaces the charlatans and purveyors of informal "intellectual products" who are reliant on ambiguities for their worldview.